Loading...

 How to consume burrata cheese without glucose spikes

-If serving burrata with bread or crackers, choose whole-wheat or other whole-grain options to slow digestion and glucose release.
+If you're serving burrata with bread, choose whole-grain or sourdough options to benefit from slower digestion and better glucose control.

 Stay Hydrated